JujuAdams/Bulb/docs/21.0/BulbLightOverlay.md

 &nbsp;

-The created struct has the following methods (click to expand):
+The created struct has the following methods:

 ## .AddToRenderer()